-In this article, I’ll walk you through the current state of the software development industry of Ukraine, share relevant Ukrainian software developers’ salary rates, as well as describe an efficient and safe way to work with local tech talents.
+In this article, you will learn about the current state of the software development industry of Ukraine, gain insights into relevant Ukrainian software developers’ salary rates, and explore the most efficient and safe ways to collaborate with local tech talents.

 Software Development Industry in Ukraine

 Before the beginning of the full-scale war, the Ukrainian IT sector had been a go-to offshoring destination for both tech giants and startups.
-In 2021, the Ukrainian software development industry grew by 36%, reaching $6.8 billion in exports.
-This growth, in turn, solidified Ukraine’s position as a top outsourcing destination, being recognized as the #1 choice by the Global Sourcing Association.
-At the same time, the country also hosted more than 100 R&D centers, including offices of such companies as Google, Amazon, Microsoft, and others.
+This growth solidified Ukraine’s position as a top outsourcing destination, earning it the title of #1 choice by the Global Sourcing Association.

-Moreover, 96% of companies planned to continue their operations in Ukraine this year.
-The forecast for the future is also quite promising; the Ukrainian software development sector is expected to reach $5.49 billion by 2028 with an 11.89% annual growth rate.
+The forecast for the future is also quite promising; the Ukrainian software development sector is expected to reach $5.6 billion by 2029 with a 5.9% annual growth rate.
+In fact, the tech outsourcing segment alone has been showing a yearly growth rate of 8% since 2021 and is forecasted to surpass $1.2 billion by 2025.

 Is Ukraine a Good Choice for Your Business to Outsource Software Developers?

-Ukraine is an Eastern European country that has 363K IT specialists, with an additional 25,000 people graduating from tech universities every year.
-In the midst of the war, the Ukrainian IT sector is growing exponentially every year, while local tech businesses also benefit from other perks in terms of legal compliance, accounting, and taxation.
+Ukraine is an Eastern European country that has 302K tech specialists, with an additional 25,000 people graduating from tech universities every year.
+In the midst of the war, the Ukrainian tech sector is growing thanks to high-tech education and top universities ranked in the QS World University Rankings 2025.
+This strong educational foundation feeds directly into the country’s software development landscape, which is characterized by thriving tech hotspots spread across its major cities.

-The country boasts a solid number of IT hubs, with Kyiv, Lviv, Dnipro, Odesa, and Kharkiv being the most prominent ones.
+The country boasts a solid number of tech hubs, with Kyiv, Lviv, Dnipro, Odesa, and Kharkiv being the most prominent ones.

-• 36% of local IT specialists live in Kyiv,
+- 46% of local tech specialists live in Kyiv,

-Interestingly, product companies in Ukraine tend to be concentrated primarily in the bustling cities of Kyiv, Odesa, and Dnipro.
+Tech product companies in Ukraine are concentrated primarily in the bustling cities of Kyiv, Odesa, and Dnipro.
 At the same time, cities like Lviv and Kharkiv tend to specialize more in outsourcing and outstaffing services.

 Life in Ukraine

-A typical favorable location in the country for Ukrainian programmers is now defined by the key factors: being at a considerable distance from the frontline, which applies mainly to cities in the western and central regions like Lviv, Uzhgorod, Chernivtsi, Vinnytsia, and the well-protected capital city, Kyiv.
-They are gravitating towards these safer cities for relocation to ensure smooth task execution and productive workflow without interruptions.
+A typical favorable location in the country for Ukrainian programmers is now defined by key factors: being at a considerable distance from the frontline.
+This mainly applies to cities in the western and central regions like Lviv, Uzhhorod, Chernivtsi, Vinnytsia, and the well-protected capital city, Kyiv.
+Ukrainian software engineers are gravitating towards these safer cities for relocation to ensure smooth task execution and productive workflow without interruptions.

 Legal Aspects

-Companies ensure that IT outsourcing or offshoring is successful by utilizing legal and compliance services in Ukraine.
-For example, our BPO company can supply the needed legal services to you – from your intellectual property protection to business visa support for your Ukrainian developers and guarantee that your tech business is 100% compliant with local and your home country laws.
+Pro tip: Companies ensure that tech outsourcing or offshoring is successful by utilizing legal and compliance services in Ukraine.
+Alcor guarantees that your tech business is 100% compliant with local and your home country laws, handling everything from your intellectual property protection to business visa support for your Ukrainian developers.

-In order to be efficient in terms of tax planning, paying, tax returns preparation, as well as financial management, document maintenance, bookkeeping, and other operational functions, companies take advantage of payroll and accounting services in Ukraine.
-By delegating these and other administrative functions to trustworthy providers like Alcor, our customers save tens of thousands of dollars and avoid loads of paperwork in-house.
+Pro tip: In order to be efficient in terms of tax planning, paying, tax returns preparation, as well as financial management, document maintenance, bookkeeping, and other operational functions, companies take advantage of payroll and accounting services in Ukraine.
+By relying on a trusted EOR provider, such as Alcor, to handle these and other administrative functions, companies save tens of thousands of dollars and free their teams from extensive paperwork.

 Ukrainian Software Developer Portrait

-Ukrainian tech talents also demonstrate a strong command of the English language, with over half of the qualified workforce attaining Upper-Intermediate or Advanced-level proficiency.
-According to the EF English Proficiency Index, Ukraine ranks 35th among 111 countries in terms of language skills.
+- English proficiency: A strong command of the English language, with over half of the qualified workforce attaining Upper-Intermediate or Advanced-level proficiency.
+According to the EF English Proficiency Index, Ukraine ranks #13 in the region in terms of language skills.

-When talking about Ukrainian developers’ soft skills, their remarkable adaptability stands out as a defining trait.
-85% of IT professionals managed to keep working full-time, proving their resilience in the face of war.
-Apart from that, local programmers excel in exceptional teamwork, communication, critical thinking, creativity, problem-solving, and time management.
+- Soft skills: Ukrainian developers are remarkably adaptable.
+85% of tech professionals managed to keep working full-time, proving their resilience in the face of war.
+Apart from that, local programmers excel in teamwork, communication, critical thinking, creativity, problem-solving, and time management.

 Ukrainian Developer Salaries